Music Makers: At the Piano I and II

 - You can reinforce the information learned in class by helping your child during their daily practice

-- Students do not need to bring their own keyboard to class
+- Students do not need to bring their own instrument to class

-- Students should bring a pencil, their workbook and flashcards (in Ziploc bags) to every class
+- Students should bring 2 pencils, their workbook and flashcards (in Ziploc bags) to every class

 - Please put these materials in a tote bag to keep them clean, dry, and easily accessible in class